-Florida No-Fault Divorce Attorneys
+Sarasota No-Fault Divorce Attorneys

-What is No-Fault Divorce?
+What Is No-Fault Divorce?

-Why Use a No-Fault Divorce Attorney?
+Why Hire A No-Fault Divorce Attorney?

-All of these statutes should serve as a reminder that “No Fault Divorce” doesn’t mean that a party can simply walk away from a marriage without being accountable for their actions.
-The Florida legislature has given the courts broad powers to address spouses who commit misdeeds during the course of the marriage, especially when those actions have a negative impact on the other spouse.
-No matter how the court accomplishes the task, it’s clear that just because a no-fault divorce law is required in Florida, that doesn’t mean that fault can’t be a significant factor in the outcome of a divorce.
-In any instance, it is important that you have legal counsel that can guide you through a stressful time.Our divorce attorneys can ensure you receive what is rightfully yours.
+The aforementioned statutes should serve as a reminder that no-fault divorce doesn’t mean that a party can simply walk away from a marriage without being held accountable for his or her actions.
+The Florida legislature has given the courts a significant degree of power to address any misdeeds that occurred during the course of the marriage, especially when the actions affected negatively the opposing spouse.
+No matter how the court accomplishes the task, it’s clear that just because a no-fault divorce law is required in Florida, it doesn’t mean that fault can’t be a significant factor in the outcome of a divorce.
+Due to the complex nature of no-fault divorce, it's important to consult experienced divorce attorneys.